 Small businesses encounter unique challenges that require specialized legal expertise.
 Some of these issues include:

-• Regulatory Compliance: Keeping up with constantly changing laws and regulations.
+- Regulatory Compliance: Keeping up with constantly changing laws and regulations, including FTC consumer protection rules that may apply to certain business transactions.

 Identifying When You Need a Small Business Lawyer